 - Whisk the brown sugar and milk into the brown butter, then whisk in the eggs.
-(The brown butter should be warm, but not hot, before you add in the eggs.)
+The brown butter should be warm, but not hot, before you add in the eggs.

-- Bake for 18 – 20 minutes or until the muffins are firm on top and a toothpick inserted into the middle of a muffin comes out clean.
+- Bake for 19 - 22 minutes, or until the muffins are firm on top and a toothpick inserted into the middle of a muffin comes out clean.

 - Let cool in the tin for about 10 minutes.
 If the tops of the muffins are connected, run a small knife between the seams of the muffins to separate them.
 This will prevent the muffin tops from ripping when you pull them out of the tin.
 Remove the muffins to a wire rack to continue cooling.
-Serve immediately or store in an airtight container (once fully cooled) for up to three days.

-Note: These muffins are quite large when made in a 12 cup muffin tin.
+- These muffins are quite large when made in a 12 cup muffin tin.
 If you want slightly smaller muffins, you can make 14 instead of 12.